OpenIPC/firmware/docs/index.md

 ## OpenIPC firmware
 _(based on Buildroot)_

-OpenIPC is a rapidly developing open source alternative firmware for popular IP cameras.
+OpenIPC is a rapidly developing open source alternative firmware for popular IP cameras from an [open community](https://opencollective.com/openipc).

 Historically, OpenIPC firmware supports SoC manufactured by HiSilicon, but as the development continues, the list of supported processors expands.
 Today, it also includes chips from Ambarella, Anyka, Fullhan,